“I don’t want to be happier,” said nobody ever.

 Dan is also a frequent guest on the Rich Roll podcast.
-The lastest episode (which I have yet to listen to) promises to unlock the secrets for living long and well.
+In the lastest episode he unpacks the secrets for living long and well.

 When asked what the average person could do right now to increase their happiness, Dan immediately suggested these three things.